UBC Okanagan is a fire-smart campus.

 UBC’s Disaster Response Plan (Section 8) outlines how UBC Okanagan would receive support from the regional district if evacuated due to fire.
 This includes transportation, housing & shelter, provision of food, family reunification, UBC Okanagan’s Emergency Management BC task number, and activation flowcharts.

 Adaptable plans are in place to accommodate emergency services, fire fighting vehicles and equipment, as well as evacuees as needed.
-Other agencies to assist with group lodging in Kelowna include four middle schools, one recreation centre, and two arenas.
+Response activities, temporary lodging and other supports are coordinated though the Regional Emergency Operations Centre (REOC).